9 Ways Eating Better Can Improve Your Mental Health

 Although French fries and ice cream often make it on the list of grub to dig into when we're down, true comfort food comes from a healthier crowd.
-Don't just take my word for it.
-Spanish researchers who followed 15,000 young adults over the course of nine years found that those who ate more nuts, fruit, vegetables, and fish had a 30 percent lower incidence of depression than those who gorged on sweets or processed foods.
-That's not all.
-The UK-based Mental Health Foundation reports that fewer than half of patients who suffer from mental health problems eat fresh fruit and vegetables.
-Contrarily, nearly two-thirds of those free from daily mental health problems eat fresh produce regularly.
+Need proof?
+Well, Spanish researchers who followed 15,000 young adults over the course of nine years found that those who ate more nuts, fruit, vegetables, and fish had a 30 percent lower incidence of depression than those who gorged on sweets or processed foods.

 Ensuring your diet is full of adequate amounts of healthy nutrients can enhance your mental clarity, provide a more balanced mood, and protect your mind from early mental decline.
-Discover all the ways that eating better can help improve your mental health—and when you're finally convinced it's time to make the change, add these 25 Best Foods for a Toned Body on your grocery list to get you started!
+Discover all the ways that eating better can help improve your mental health—and when you're finally convinced it's time to make the change, add these best foods that boost your mood on your grocery list to get you started!

 You'll Save Money